Pandeyhrishi/demo-class/README.md

 # demo-class
-This is a demo for git &amp; Github class
+This is a demo for git &amp; Github class.